Patio Light Colors & Finishes

 C Bulbs are typically associated with Christmas lights and are routinely seen right side up.
 However, you can just as easily turn them upside down and achieve the same patio string light look.
 Because the shape of C7 and C9 bulbs is more elongated like a candle tip, it creates a more slender and long light halo.

-Many decorative LED bulbs are made with extremely durable acrylic, which means if you drop them, the lens won't break like glass bulbs that will shatter immediately.
-Better durability, longer lasting and up to 90% less energy usage than incandescent bulbs are the primary reasons to go this direction.
+LED patio bulbs are available with glass and acrylic lenses and a variety of finishes.
+LED patio lights are long lasting and incredibly vivid.
 Additionally, if your project requires a long run of bulbs, going LED means less time configuring power supply needs, calculating max wattage and worrying about blowing fuses.

 Bulb Finishes Matter